 Yes, the beautiful green stalks are incredibly delicious, but they are a nutritional powerhouse, too!
 You don't need to smother it in a cheesy sauce.
 Here's a way to eat it naked and enjoy it!
+(Not you, silly, the asparagus!)

-When I was growing up, my mom would occasionally splurge and buy a can of asparagus.
-For us, It was a luxury, and we each got a spear or two.
-When I look back, the asparagus was pale and mushy stuff, but mom acted like it was a treat.
+When I look back, the asparagus was pale and mushy stuff, but Mom acted like it was a treat.
 So, around that table of six, it always was!
 She was a clever momma and did her best to broaden our culinary horizons.

 Years later, I was the momma encouraging a love for vegetables.
 When we moved to the farm, the previous owners had a large, well-established asparagus patch.

 I was always grateful for that little gift Roy and Marie left us at the farm.
 I'm sure they hated to leave it behind.
-It takes three years until you can harvest newly-planted asparagus.
+It takes three years until you can harvest newly planted asparagus.

 We left the farm years ago.
 If I had planted asparagus at our new home, we would have been harvesting our own for several years.
 Ah, hindsight.

 These days, I eagerly scan parking lots along the main drag for the stands of plucky folks who grow and sell this gorgeous vegetable.
+Sometimes, homegrown asparagus is as thick as my thumb and still tender!

-Asparagus tastes great, looks gorgeous on a plate, and pairs beautifully with springy things like tiny new potatoes or hard-boiled eggs.
 We love it alongside salmon or ham.
 It's simply perfect for Easter dinner!
-It would look amazing next to the dilled carrots!
+It would look amazing next to my favorite dilled carrots!
 So here's how you do it!

 Add about a tablespoon of water and arrange the lemon slices on top of the asparagus.
 Cover the pan with plastic film and microwave for 3-5 minutes.